MSLNZ/GTC/docs/uarray.rst

 You can use the :func:`~.core.uarray` function to create a :class:`numpy.ndarray` that contains :class:`~.lib.UncertainReal` or :class:`~.lib.UncertainComplex` numbers.
-The advantages of creating an :class:`.UncertainArray` are that you can use *most* of the builtin numpy functions for your calculation and you can use numpy's convenient :ref:`arrays.indexing` to access array elements.
-However, you will not get the speed advantages that typically come with using numpy arrays that are filled with native data types: :class:`bool`, :class:`int`, :class:`float` or :class:`complex`.
-The reason being that :class:`~.lib.UncertainReal` and :class:`~.lib.UncertainComplex` are Python objects that do not have a C implementation and therefore all numerical operations are executed in Python and not in C.
+The advantages of creating an :class:`.UncertainArray` are that you can use *some* of the builtin numpy functions for your calculation and you can use numpy's convenient :ref:`arrays.indexing` to access array elements.
+However, you will not get the speed advantages that typically come with using numpy arrays that are filled with native data types: :class:`int`, :class:`float` or :class:`complex`.
+The reason being that :class:`~.lib.UncertainReal` and :class:`~.lib.UncertainComplex` are Python objects that do not have a C implementation and therefore all numerical operations are executed in Python and not in C. This also means that the numpy functions that call BLAS, LAPACK or MKL routines cannot be used.
+If you want to use these optimized libraries then you must pass in the values, :attr:`.UncertainArray.x`, of the array to the numpy function.

 Calling the :func:`~.core.uarray` function serves a different purpose than calling the :func:`~.core.multiple_ureal` and :func:`~.core.multiple_ucomplex` functions.
 Think